 Laing O’Rourke was awarded an additional package to deliver the site’s Finishing Civil Works.
 This package includes the final fill, grading, surfacing, landscaping and rehabilitation across the entire site, making sure the site is ready for operations once the main civil and SMP contractors complete their works.

-The Finishing Civil Works will see our team undertaking as built surveys, testing works, permanent plant and access roads with furniture and signage, area paving and foundation works, detailed earthworks, slope protection, drainage systems, bollard installation, repairs to existing facilities, and site-wide rehabilitation and landscaping.
+The Finishing Civil Works saw our team undertaking built surveys, testing works, permanent plant and access roads with furniture and signage, area paving and foundation works, detailed earthworks, slope protection, drainage systems, bollard installation, repairs to existing facilities, and site-wide rehabilitation and landscaping.

-Part of the works will be completed during the project’s construction stage, with the remainder to be delivered after the plant starts producing LNG.
-Our team is making important preparations, working closely with Bechtel and Chevron Australia, to ensure a smooth transition through this period.
+Part of the works were completed during the project’s construction stage, with the remainder delivered after the plant started producing LNG.
+Our team made important preparations, working closely with Bechtel and Chevron Australia, to ensure a smooth transition through this period.

 Digital Engineering & Work Face Planning